 Employees should take stretch breaks.
 Here are a few sample target areas:

 - Hands and arms- open your hand and make a fist.
-On that same hand, slide your fingertips up your palm.
+On that same hand, slide your fingertips up to your palm.
 Stop when your fingertips reach the top of the palm and the base of your fingers for a good stretch.

 - Neck and shoulders- place both hands behind your head and squeeze your shoulder blades together.